 What’s to be done?
 Miracles in Action began working in this area in 2012, primarily working in two areas: nutrition education and agriculture support programs.

+Shows the stunted growth of Guatemalan children compared to average height of 9-year-olds globally.
 Guatemala’s main nutrition problem isn’t lack of food as much as the poor quality of its diet.
 This helps to explain how half of the country’s children under the age of 5 suffer from stunting, while at the same time, half of the adult women are overweight.
 Corn tortillas and black beans provide calories, but not good nutrition.
 In most cases, it is a lack of education that causes mothers to feed their families with the same cultural food that they were raised on, or alternately, with packaged “junk” foods that lack essential vitamins and minerals.

 Miracles in Action’s goal is to provide a toolbox of resource information on nutrition education so the wealth of information we are developing is available for everyone.
 We are working to improve nutrition through these efforts: